18F/10x-dux-app/docs/SBOM.md

 # Conclusions

-Using Github Actions provided by CycloneDX is effective, but addresses several shortcomings.
+Using Github Actions provided by CycloneDX is effective, but surfaces several shortcomings.

 - Freely available and open-source tooling is designed for use with specific